Mangutov89/cap-stone-drink-project/README.md

 ## Description

-_A static website built in react for a website where you can see a tap list of beers that are available this month._
+_A website where you can search or either non alcoholic or alcoholic beverages.
+You can also log in though google and create an account where you can favorite your favorite beverages and it will store them in firebase.
+You can also create your own beverages that you cannot find a recipe for or if you have made your own creation._

 ## Setup/Installation Requirements

-* Clone or Download from Github @ https://github.com/Mangutov89/beer-list
+* Clone or Download from Github @ https://github.com/Mangutov89/cap-stone-drink-project
 * In root of directory run "$ npm install"
 * Run "$npm run start"
 * open up a window on http://localhost:8080/